 Lines of Flight, Human is a large scale architectural facade design for the new Public Service Building at City Hall Plaza in Minneapolis.
 One of two projects commissioned by the City of Minneapolis for this new ten-story building, this custom-designed pattern extends along 150’-0” of the building’s second floor and 400’-0” of a public skyway bridge that connects to the county office building across the street.
-The facade is intended to meet bird-safe standards for high-rise glass curtain walls, while also providing a dynamic and engaging experience for both people within the public circulation space of the second floor and pedestrians on the street level.
+The bird-safe facade pattern provides a dynamic and engaging experience for both people within the public circulation space of the second floor and pedestrians on the street level.

-Design Team: Adam Marcus, Molly Reichert, John Kim, Daniel Dean, Pete Pham
+Design Team: Adam Marcus, Molly Reichert, John Kim, Daniel Dean, Alicia Johnson, Hannah Biros, Pete Pham

 Building Design: Henning Larsen Architects, MSR Design